matatirosolutions/php-opencloud/README.md

 # php-opencloud

+**This fork has been modified to work with the OVH Keystone v3 auth endpoint.**

 > **OpenStack users are recommended to use https://github.com/php-opencloud/openstack, which
 > is the latest supported version of the SDK for OpenStack.**